rna-seq/pipeline/Readme.txt

 Single (pair id = read_id)
 001TR.fastq  001TR	001TR Tumor
 002TR.fastq  002TR	002TR Tumor

+# Make sure the file names are ending in fa or fastq, as this is the string used to "guess" the file format

 # Make sure the soft links to the flux.sh and overlap (if the binary is not there) are in the bin directory or the binaries are in the path (also in the cluster)
 http://big.crg.cat/services_and_software